 Function: The Village Clerk’s office is a good general resource for information about Village operations.
 It handles the day-to-day running of the Village, including billing, collections, payroll, employee benefits and vital records.
 Residents can pay their taxes and water and sewer bills at the Clerk’s office, conduct tax searches, and obtain birth and death certificates, games of chance and bingo licenses, handicapped parking permits and other permits.

-Function: The Building Department is comprised of two part-time Building Inspectors/Co-Enforcement Officers, and the Fire Code Enforcement Officer.
+Function: The Building Department is comprised of two part-time Building Inspectors/Code-Enforcement Officers, and the Fire Code Enforcement Officer.
 It is responsible for:

 - Issuing permits for new construction, repairs, fences, signs and pools